didriksg/tdt4290-gruppe3/README.md

 3. The app should now be up and running.

+## Setup the website
+1. Open a terminal and navigate to the client folder for the project
+2. run: `npm install` to install the necessary modules
+3. while in the client folder, run: `npm start`.
+The website will now run from `http://localhost:1234/`

 ## Running tests
 Smart things about running the tests goes here.